damian-ohmania/whiskerandwoof/readme.txt

 = Does this theme support any plugins? =

-Whikser&Woof includes support for WooCommerce and for Infinite Scroll in Jetpack.
+whisker&Woof includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==